HMS Fox (1893): Operational service

 Fox was commissioned at Portsmouth on 10 September 1901 to relieve HMS Marathon on the East Indies Station, and left home waters the following month after a commissioning trial in the Channel.
 She arrived at Malta on 28 October, at Aden on 11 November, and later proceeded to Bombay.
 In early January 1902 she sailed to Kuwait, carrying six small guns presented by the British to Sheikh Mubarak, after recent trouble between Britain and Turkey in the Persian Gulf.
 In September 1902 she was reported to be in Colombo, where she had escorted the SS Nithsdale after it had been involved in an accident near the Maldives, and later that month she was back at station head quarters in Trincomalee.
 In late December 1902 she paid a visit to the Persian city of Bandar Abbas, which had been damaged by an earthquake earlier in the year.
+Early the following year, Fox escorted torpedo boats Not.
+101 and 104 from Bombay to Aden.

 In April 1904 Fox took part in the Somaliland Campaign, including supplying men for the landing party that stormed and captured the forts at Illig, the ship's guns supporting the attack.
 She was paid off after six years in January 1907 and sent to the reserve fleet.
 In May 1908, she was recommissioned for the Home Fleet.
 In June 1908, she was sent once more to the East Indies where she served until 1914.

 On the outbreak of the First World War Fox was 18 years old and obsolete, but continued in active service.
 Off Colombo, Ceylon, she captured two German merchant ships, the Australia on 10 August 1914, and the Holtenfels on 11 August 1914.

 On 3 and 4 November Fox supported Indian and British troops in their unsuccessful attack on the port of Tanga in German East Africa on 3 and 4 November 1914.
 She then participated in the hunt for the German light cruiser SMS Königsberg and participated in a raid on Dar-es-Salaam where she bombarded the city.
 In January 1915 Fox was part of the force which occupied Mafia Island.

 Fox served in the East Indies and Egypt from 1915 to 1917, and then in the Red Sea in 1917 to 1918.
 Fox played a critical role while in the Red Sea in supporting the Arab Revolt against the Ottoman Empire, flying the flag of William Boyle, 12th Earl of Cork.

 In 1919, Fox was dispatched to participate as part of the British intervention in the Russian Civil War.